jdc-cunningham/time-till-freedom/DEVLOG.md

 <img src="./readme-images/init-thoughts.JPG"/>

+6:54 PM
+I feel too sad right now to think

+I will write something down

+F meeeee man I'm broke already... it's crazy how much debt I have and it's not even that much

+I'm looking at $100K+ Porsches lmao you're broke and have a day job

+No I'm past the Porsche phase, trying to get me that Lotus Exige

 ### 10/06/2025

 I have not been writing much code for myself lately.
 Just been working, dayjob writing code and then driving Uber Eats.
 Also been drinking 4 days out of 7.